Creoate Wholesale Marketplace: Brand Tips + How It Compares to Faire

 Wholesale In a Box is our comprehensive course on growing wholesale, for makers.
 It is a self-paced training that includes everything you need to grow wholesale efficiently, effectively, and in your control.
 We teach a method that helps makers take wholesale outreach into their own hands, through a balance of direct outreach to new shops, cultivating relationships with your current stockists, and using the marketplaces (like Faire or Creoate) wisely.
 One big section of our course is all about finding sustainable success on the marketplaces, considering their unique algorithms, guidelines, and terms of service.
 Plus, makers can choose to get wholesale coaching from us, by email, which is why many makers say that Wholesale In a Box made them “go pro” with their business, improving everything from their operations to their line sheet to their marketing.

-Creoate is a new tool, and it has the potential to be powerful.
-But things like the payment policy and the inability to create and maintain relationships are all considerable red flags.
-The relationships that create the foundation of your business are the main asset you have -- and it’s wise to cultivate those relationships in ways that are balanced and sustainable.
+That said, many of the fundamentals haven't changed: commission rates are ongoing and you're still building your wholesale relationships inside someone else's platform.
+The relationships that create the foundation of your business are the main asset you have — and it's wise to cultivate those relationships in ways that are balanced and sustainable.
 That may mean using several wholesale platforms and tools simultaneously, and strategically.

 Let us know if you have other questions about Creoate or Wholesale In a Box!
 We’re happy to dig into your particular business goals and product line to help you explore the right strategy for you.